 What is oculomotor apraxia?

-Ocular motor apraxia (OMA) is the absence of, or a defect in, the control of voluntary purposeful eye movement.
+Ocular motor apraxia (OMA) is the absence of, or a defect in, the control of voluntary, purposeful eye movement.
 Children with this condition have difficulty moving their eyes in a desired direction.
-In other words, their saccades (the normal, quick, simultaneous movement of both eyes in the same direction) are abnormal.
-Because of this, most patients with OMA have to turn their head in order to follow objects in side gaze.
-They must utilize a head thrust to compensate for this inability to initiate horizontal eye movements away from the straight-ahead gaze position.
+In other words, their saccades (the quick, simultaneous movement of both eyes in the same direction) are abnormal.
+Because of this, most patients with OMA have to turn their head quickly in order to start following objects in side gaze.
+They often thrust their head to compensate for this inability to quickly move their eyes to either side.
 Typically, vertical eye movements are unaffected.

 Where is the problem with this condition, in the eyes or in the brain?

 The source of OMA is in the brain.
 The process of initiating eye movements is a complicated neural pathway involving many different structures.
-Neuroimaging with magnetic resonance imaging (MRI) is commonly performed when evaluating OMA.
-Findings may be normal or may reveal poor development of regions of the brain, in particular the corpus callosum, cerebellum, and/or fourth ventricle.
+Imaging of the brain with magnetic resonance imaging (MRI) is commonly performed when evaluating OMA.
+Findings may be normal or may reveal poor development of regions of the brain, in particular: the corpus callosum, cerebellum, and/or fourth ventricle.

 What other developmental problems can coexist with OMA?

 Extensive investigations sometimes reveal no associated developmental issues.
 However, children with OMA often have developmental delays and can possess low muscle tone (hypotonia).
-Speech, reading, and motor delays are common even when neuroimaging studies are normal.
+Speech, reading, and motor delays are common even when imaging studies of the brain are normal.

 What causes OMA to develop?

 The etiology of OMA is usually not known.
-However, the condition is sometimes attributed to insults occurring either during the perinatal period or the first 6 months of life.
-Such central nervous system insults may include perinatal hypoxia, meningitis, periventricular leukomalacia, cerebral palsy, septicemia, anemia, herpes encephalitis, and seizure disorder.
+However, the condition is sometimes attributed to neurologic problems that occur during early infancy up to the first 6 months of life.
+Such issues may include perinatal hypoxia, meningitis, periventricular leukomalacia, cerebral palsy, septicemia, anemia, herpes encephalitis, and seizure disorder.

 What other clinical associations can exist with OMA?

 Sometimes OMA can be seen in patients with underlying conditions.
 A wide range of clinical entities have been reported in children with OMA.
-These include agenesis of the corpus callosum, Joubert syndrome, Dandy-Walker malformation, microcephaly, hydrocephalus, vermis hypoplasia, porencephalic cyst, megalocephaly, Krabbe’s leucodystrophy, Pelizaeus Merzbacher disease, Infantile Gaucher disease, GM1 gangliosidosis, Infantile Refsum’s disease, propionic acidemia., ataxia telangiectasia, Bardet-Biedl syndrome, vermis astrocytoma, vermis cyst, carotid fibromuscular hypoplasia, Cornelia de Lange syndrome, and microphthalmos.
+These include agenesis of the corpus callosum, Joubert syndrome, Tay-Sachs disease, Dandy-Walker malformation, microcephaly, hydrocephalus, vermis hypoplasia, porencephalic cyst, megalocephaly, Krabbe leukodystrophy, Pelizaeus-Merzbacher disease, infantile Gaucher disease, GM1 gangliosidosis, infantile Refsum disease, abetalipoproteinemia (vitamin E deficiency), Niemann-Pick type C disease, propionic acidemia., ataxia-telangiectasia, Bardet-Biedl syndrome, vermis astrocytoma, vermis cyst, carotid fibromuscular hypoplasia, Cornelia de Lange syndrome, Wilson disease, and microphthalmia.